By Chris Manganiello

 - In April 2021, the U.S. Supreme Court issued a final opinion in the Florida v.
 Georgia legal case that began in 2013, in which Florida claimed Georgia unreasonably overconsumed Chattahoochee and Flint River water to the detriment of the Apalachicola downstream.
 In plain terms, the court dismissed Florida’s claims.
 In a 9-0 opinion, the court determined that Florida failed to make a compelling legal argument and failed to provide sufficient evidence that Georgia uses too much water or that any harm to Florida’s oyster population could be traced to water use in Georgia.
 You can read the opinion here.

 - In August 2021, the Corps made a decision with repercussions for Lake Lanier and the Chattahoochee River.
 The Corps approved a new water supply accounting policy that will allow public water managers to credit “made inflow” into Corps reservoirs from an upstream reservoir and/or wastewater treatment plants.
 This new policy will undoubtedly be applied to Lake Lanier.
-While the new policy makes sense from water volumetric perspective, this new accounting system could reduce flow downstream of Buford Dam, particularly during drought.
+While the new policy makes sense from a water volumetric perspective, this new accounting system could reduce flow downstream of Buford Dam, particularly during drought.

 What Does CRK Think?